 - Check that your input files are in the right format.
 This is the cause of most problems.

 - Please confirm that you are using the latest version of ermineJ.
 If you found a bug, it might already have been fixed and updated.

 - Read the FAQ and the manual, your question may already be addressed.

-When writing us with questions about ermineJ, please:
+When writing us with questions about ermineJ (especially problems), please: